ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Family_en.md

 All devices of the **uWAVE** family can receive at the same time in only one code channel.

+### 2.1.
+Acoustic baud rate
+The standard mode for **uWAVE** devices is 78 bps.
+This mode provides maximum communication range and reliability.
+It is in this mode that the largest number of code channels is available.

+All devices in the **uWAVE** family support alternate modes, providing baud rates of 156 and 314 bps.
+The higher the speed, the less noise immunity, and, accordingly, the reliability and range of communication.

+Different speed modes are not compatible with each other.
+Transfer of the modem to another speed mode is provided by replacing its firmware.

 <div style="page-break-after: always;"></div>

 ## 3. Device working modes
 All devices of the family can work in two modes, switching between which is carried out by the user:
 * Transparent channel mode
 * Command mode
+* Packet mode

 These modes determine how the modem perceives data coming from the control system: